 It’s a process most commonly used in mass-production facilities where the same part is replicated thousands or sometimes millions of times back-to-back.
 In these cases, each part must look and function identically to the next.

 From children’s toys to cell phone cases and automotive parts, there is a wide range of applications for injection molding.

 There are three main components of injection molding machines.
 These include the:

 - Heated Barrel

 First, the hopper feeds the plastic pieces for each part into the barrel.
 Normally, these pieces are either in a powdered or granular form.
 As the plastic enters the barrel, the reciprocating screw and heater bands create friction, which melts the material.

 The machine then uses a nozzle to inject the molten plastic into a prepared steel or aluminum mold.
 Before they’re ready for the molten plastic, a hydraulically-powered mechanism clamps the molds together.

 The amount of plastic inserted into each half of the mold is called the “shot.”
 The machine operator will calculate injection times by considering the injection pressure, shot volume variables, and the machine’s injection power.

 Once in the mold, the melted plastic begins to cool and solidify, forming the cavity’s shape.
 This rapid cooling process can cause some shrinkage to occur.
-The packing process often allows for excess plastic to enter the mold to accommodate for this change in size.
+The packing process often allows excess plastic to enter the mold to accommodate this change in size.
 This ensures the final product is not compromised.